jim-at-jibba/react-native-cinch-layout/README.md

 [Hedron](https://github.com/garetmckinley/hedron) inspired layout library using styled components.

 This is a new package and so is in beta release.
-Please leave feed back in the issues secion on Github with any bugs or suggestions.
+Please leave feedback in the issues section on GitHub with any bugs or suggestions.
 Thanks

 ## Get Started

 ## Requirements

-The follow dependencies must be installed in your project in order for cinch to work.
+The following dependencies must be installed in your project in order for cinch to work.

 - [`styled-components`](https://github.com/styled-components/styled-components) 2.0.0 and up